Last Updated on: 26th November 2021, 09:47 am

 - For some projects, you may need a cooling station after the flash cure.

 - Keep the temperature of the flash unit room within strict temperature boundaries.
-Avoid keeping your flash units near windows where it could be affected by its draft.
+Avoid keeping your flash units near windows where they could be affected by their draft.